LedgerInvesting/bayesblend/docs/user-guide/arviz.md

 objects using the `io.Draws.to_arviz` method.
-This method accepts a `dims` argument so that the `log_lik` and `post_pred` arrays can be correctly shaped according to Arviz's `(chains, draws, *variables)` shape requirement.
+This method accepts a `dims` argument so that the `log_lik` and `post_pred` arrays can be correctly shaped according to ArviZ's `(chains, draws, *variables)` shape requirement.
-Otherwise, Arviz will warn that there are more samples than draws.
+Otherwise, ArviZ will warn that there are more samples than draws.

 Continuing from the previous example: